One Card Program

 - Card cancellation due to employee transfer or lack of need (cancellation is required upon employment separation)

 - Card replacement due to lost/stolen/damaged card or fraudulent activity

-- Temporary activation or deactivation (deactivation required if extended leave expected)
+- Temporary activation or deactivation (deactivation is required if extended leave is expected)

 Card changes require department manager approval.
 The cardholder and department manager must complete and sign the CMR form, then submit it to the Credit Card Administration office via DocuSign for processing.
 When the requested revisions are made, the office will contact the requestor.